 - Presentation format.
-To propose a EETA, please select “Engaging Education Techniques and Assignments” as your presentation format.
+To propose an EETA, please select “Engaging Education Techniques and Assignments” as your presentation format.
 You will be taken to the forms specific to this presentation format.
 Please see below for more information about required information and materials for this presentation format.

-- Two-page abstract describing your work.
+- A two-page abstract describing your work.
 Formatting instructions and examples are available here.
 Here is a well-formatted example.
 The two-page abstract should explain the assignment and contextualize the contribution for other educators who will be using it in their educational setting.
 The abstract must include metadata in tabular form (include a table that replicates the metadata table found here) and must provide classification of the assignment with respect to its content and level of study (undergraduate, graduate, etc.).

 - Length of EETA talk: 20 minutes

 - Supplementary text document (PDF).
 This material can include text and images to help the jury further understand any unique results of your EETA submission beyond the merits of your required abstract.
 This material is only for optional jury use and might not be reviewed.
 Critical information for your submission should be noted in your abstract.

 What makes an assignment innovative?
 That’s up to you!
 Here are some thoughts: